leonelramos/leonelramos.github.io/_posts/2020-12-21-how-to-add-jekyll-post-filter.markdown

 ### Bugs to fix

-- These toggles blindly toggle the blogs and do not take into account what other toggles are active or not.
+- ~~These toggles blindly toggle the blogs and do not take into account what other toggles are active or not.
 This can lead to wacky behavior toggles no longer toggle the correct blogs.
 With a bit more mathematical rigor, this can be fixed.
-Will update with a fix when I find time.
+Will update with a fix when I find time.~~ Fixed!